TheDinosour/Chris_BlueStampPortfolio/index.md

 I used a RaspberryPI Zero, monitor, mouse, keyboard, micro USB adapter, Arducam OV5647, and micro SD-card.

 ### How The Components Work Together:
 My RaspberryPI zero acts like a microscopic computer by processing code and running it.
 I edit it using my keyboard and mouse, and I can display it using my monitor.
 I flashed a bookworm OS which is a newer version of the OS onto my micro SD-card and I put it in my Raspberry PI.
 I did this by using an SD-card adapter to connect to my computer and I flashed my SD-card using the RaspberryPI imager.
-The image below shows the inputs of an Raspberry PI zero.
+The image below shows the inputs of a Raspberry PI zero.

 ![raspPi](raspbpi.png)